arestivo/slides/markdown/php.md

 final public string getTraceAsString ();
 ```

-A user defined Exception class can be defined by extending the built-in Exception class.
+User-defined exceptions can be defined by extending the built-in *Exception* class.

 ---